Improvement of W Boson Hadronic Decay Width up to $\mathcal{O}\left(\alpha_s^4 \right)$-order: Indirect extraction of

-The wide hadronic decay of the W of Eq.(\ref{Wdecay}) involves the sum over the first two rows of the CKM matrix, which correspond to the quarks lighter than the mass of the W-boson.
-The experimental values of CKM matrix elements are \cite{ParticleDataGroup:2020ssz}
+The hadronic decay width of the $W$ boson, described in Eq.~(\ref{Wdecay}), involves contributions from the elements of the first two rows of the CKM matrix, corresponding to the quarks lighter than the $W$ boson mass.
+The current experimental values for the CKM matrix elements are as follows \cite{Workman:2022ynf}:

-The crossed matrix entries $ud$ and $cs$ are the most relevant in the hadronic decays of W. The least known value $\left|V_{cs}\right|$ introduces the greatest uncertainty to the decay measurements.
-From the theoretical expressions and the experimental values of the hadronic width, fixing all the SM parameters, we can use the value obtained in this work to indirectly estimate the sum in Eq.(\ref{Wborn}), it has the value of: $\sum_ {i,j} \left| V_{i,j}\right|^{2}_{\text{PMC}}=1.98783$.
-The values obtained for the charm-strange mixing parameter